rahul-tar/technical-documentation/technical-documentation.md

 ### 1. Tournament overview

-The competition&#39;s winner agent is determined by accumulating it&#39;s utility across a set of 5- or 10-minute rounds during which it interacts with different humans and other competing agents in different rounds, i.e., the two competitive agents interact with one human at a time.
-An agent&#39;s utility is its profit -- the difference between the price for which it sells ingredients and those ingredients&#39; production cost (which is generated randomly for each round).
+The competition's winner agent is determined by accumulating its utility across a set of 5- or 10-minute rounds during which it interacts with different humans and other competing agents in different rounds, i.e., the two competitive agents interact with one human at a time.
+An agent's utility is its profit -- the difference between the price for which it sells ingredients and those ingredients' production cost (which is generated randomly for each round).
 Human buyers are also awarded according to profit.
 They have a utility function that represents the price for which they will be able to sell the cakes and pancakes they choose to make from the ingredients they have purchased.
 Like the sellers agents, they are rewarded according to their ability to maximize their utility (profit) during the competition.
 Humans are thus incentivized to drive as hard a bargain as possible, without running the risk of failing to reach an agreement with at least one agent.

 Although the agent winner is determined by accumulated utility, the fact that the contest involves humans suggests that the most effective agents will be those that combine algorithmic prowess with social skills (e.g.. being fun, pleasant, or subtly manipulative), which requires sophisticated dialogues or agents&#39; utterances responses.